jpwexperience/clipcut-gui/README.md

 Currently all clips are encoded with x264 and AAC.

+External subtitles are searched for in the video file firectory.

 Don't have any error checking on the form as of now so ill formated entries will likely cause problems.

 Getting Started: